 This metric tracks the number of hospitalizations per thousand days of patient care.

 In Stillwater Skilled Nursing and Rehabilitation, 16.29 Percentage of Residents Rehospitalized

 This tells you the number of times residents are rehospitalized per 1,000 days of short-term patient care.

 Short-term Care: ER Visits

-This is a measure of the number of times residents are sent to the emergency room per thousand days of short-term care.
-Staying out of the emergency room is one way to measure patient well-being during rehabilitation.
+This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is usually a correlation between keeping patients out of the emergency room and the quality of short-term care.